Do you like to people watch?

 Revisiting the idea of city landmarks, their function and ability to reflect the lives of the people who live nearby, a temporary monument is built in public spaces around the world and occupied by local households.

-Part experimental performance, part experimental architecture, and part live cinema, an alternative landmark is literally built in front of a pre-existing one: a four-storey-scaffolding structure populated with the lives of local people.
-A social sculpture about the messiness and multiplicities of daily life, audiences watch their neighbours’ private spaces elevated to the scale of the monumental.
+Part event theatre, part experimental architecture, and part live cinema, an alternative landmark is literally built in front of a pre-existing one: a four-storey-scaffolding structure populated with the lives of local people.
+A social sculpture about the daily life of local people, audiences watch their neighbours’ private spaces elevated to the scale of the monumental.

-This scaffolding will be occupied by sixteen households, across various levels, in replicated dioramas of their living spaces.
+This scaffolding will be occupied by a selection of households, across various levels, in replicated dioramas of their living spaces.
 It's as if we are walking home, gazing up at the windows of strangers.
 Simply people watching.

 Sometimes these people tell us stories about who they are at home or in public, sometimes we just witness them in a sequence of tableaux: they cook, eat, unwind, exercise, talk with, embrace or take care of their loved ones.
 With live cameras constructing filmic portraits to screens above, and a live band orchestrating this outdoor spectacle, the work dares to comprehend how grief, joy, ennui, disappointment and the voyeuristic all exist side-by-side.